This simple Black-eye Pea Salad, also known as Redneck or Texas Caviar is scrumptious and perfect for a side dish or appetizer.

-Here’s a simple side dish or dip that’s healthy and full of flavor, Blackeye Pea Salad, otherwise known as Redneck Caviar.
-It’s quite addicting, to say the least.
-AND pretty light in the calorie department too, which is always a good thing.
+Black-eye Pea Salad is a simple side dish or dip that is a healthy choice that’s full of flavor.
+It’s quite addicting, to say the least, AND pretty light in the calorie department too, which is always a good thing.

 After all the chopping and mixing is done, you can serve it right away, or refrigerate and let everything mingle a bit, until ready to serve.
 Personally, the salad does seem to taste better when it’s been given time to warm up a bit instead of straight out of the fridge.